Configuring runners

 The runner does not try to prevent this situation.
 It’s up to the administrator and developers to comply with the requirements of runner configuration.

-To avoid this scenario, you can use a unique path within $CI_BUILDS_DIR, because runner exposes two additional variables that provide a unique ID of concurrency:
+To avoid this scenario, you can use a unique path in $CI_BUILDS_DIR, because runner exposes two additional variables that provide a unique ID of concurrency:

-• $CI_CONCURRENT_ID: Unique ID for all jobs running within the given executor.
+• $CI_CONCURRENT_ID: Unique ID for all jobs running in the given executor.

-• $CI_CONCURRENT_PROJECT_ID: Unique ID for all jobs running within the given executor and project.
+• $CI_CONCURRENT_PROJECT_ID: Unique ID for all jobs running in the given executor and project.

 The most stable configuration that should work well in any scenario and on any executor is to use $CI_CONCURRENT_ID in the GIT_CLONE_PATH.
 For example: